The Facts on 5G Speeds

 Bridging the 5G Gap

 As you can see from the numbers, 5G has a lot of potential, but there’s still a long way to go for the carriers to get the underlying infrastructure to a place where theory meets reality.
 The gap between real-world speeds and these optimal network conditions could take years.
-Because of this gap, cellular signal boosters will play a significant role in delivering 5G speeds to areas that aren’t yet covered.
+Because of this gap, cellular signal repeaters will play a significant role in delivering 5G speeds to areas that aren’t yet covered.

 1. No Data Backhaul Required

-Since signal boosters simply take the existing wireless signals at the edge of the network, amplify them, and forward them, it is not necessary to supply a repeater site with backhaul.
+Since signal repeaters simply take the existing wireless signals at the edge of the network, amplify them, and forward them, it is not necessary to supply a repeater site with backhaul.
 The cost for data to a single site can easily exceed $1,000 per month.
 This amount becomes very impactful to the total cost of ownership (TCO) for the network provider.

 2. No Trenching Required